buunguyen/mongoose-deep-populate/README.md

 });
 ```

-You can also enable path rewriting to make the public-facing APIs more developer-friendly.
+You can also enable path rewriting to make the public-facing APIs more user-friendly.
 For example:

 ```javascript
 PostSchema.plugin(deepPopulate, {